 Selling, general and administrative expenses consist principally of personnel costs, professional services fees, as well as other marketing, general corporate and administrative expenses.
-Selling, general and administrative expenses for the years ended December 31, 2013 and 2012 were approximately \$8.6 million, respectively.
-For the year ended December 31, 2013 as compared to 2012, there was a decrease in non-cash compensation and professional fees offset by an increase in personnel costs and included a \$0.5 million accrued expense for estimated legal expenses related to the GOT litigation.
+Selling, general and administrative expenses for the years ended December 31, 2014 were approximately \$8.1 million as compared to approximately \$8.6 million for the year ended December 31, 2013, a decrease of approximately \$0.5 million.
+For the year ended December 31, 2014 as compared to 2013, there was a decrease in non-cash compensation and personnel costs offset by an increase in bad debt expense.